kristopolous/BOOTSTRA.386/manual/index.md

 ## Planning Party

 When Nolan Bushnell sold Atari to start Chuck-E-Cheese a few years ago, we joked he was just going lower in the stack - providing the fuel to the fire on Sandhill Road.
-At least fuel to a team of kids, the oldest of which was 24, who I was eating late night pizza in Menlo Park on a Saturday night around New Year.
+At least fuel to a team of ambitious engineers who I was eating late night pizza in Menlo Park on a Saturday night around New Year with.

 We were talking about the future of computing and how it was going to change the office of the 1990s.
 We had been passing around this book, Smalltalk-80, describing some personal office computers by Xerox, unrelated to their 500 series minicomputers, to be used by just a single non-technical person to do work in a way that obsoletes the mail room, switchboard, and even the secretary.